 Originally from a village near Hull in East Yorkshire I grew up by the sea to a stay at home older Dad and a full time working Mum.
 Feminism was part of my upbringing even before I knew the word.
 As well as being a Northern feminist artist my background is in Sociology and British Sign Language (BSL).
-I have Interpreted between BSL and English professionally for twelve years and the use of BSL and visual communication is currently featuring heavily in my art practice.
-The power dynamics of being an Interpreter have also been a source for my art practice and I am exploring these with various methods of audience/participant engagement.
-Research is a huge part of my practice and more recently I have begun to investigate how socially engaged practice can act as a form of research, engaging with people as research rather than research solely being an abstract element of my practice.
+I studied both areas at the University of Durham where my dissertation considered ideas of language and labeling in the Deaf community.